With Us, You're Covered

 1Call us at (616) 527-3900, or come by an office to sign up or apply for these services; 2subject to credit approval.

 Overdraft Protection services apply to all transactions and may help prevent overdrafts by automatically transferring funds to your checking account from another account, or line of credit you may have at Michigan One Community Credit Union for a fee or finance charge.
 Please note that overdraft lines of credit are subject to credit approval.

-Overdraft Privilege allows you to overdraw your account up to the disclosed limit for a fee in order to pay a transaction.
-Even if you have other overdraft protection, Overdraft Privilege is available when the other protection source is exhausted.
+Courtesy Pay allows you to overdraw your account for a fee in order to pay a transaction, coverage limits apply.
+Even if you have other overdraft protection, Courtesy Pay is available when the other protection source is exhausted.

 Transactions Covered with Overdraft Privilege